Outdoor Paradise

 Lowlights:

 It gets cold during winters.
-Unless you are American, getting in is expensive and getting around is long and strenuous.
+Unless you are American, getting in is expensive and getting around is time-consuming and strenuous.

 Health:

 Use common sense when out in the wild.
-Make sure you have travel insurance!!!
-Canadian healthcare system is designed for Canadians only, so if you (a tourist) end up with a broken leg or a skiing accident, you must deposit around $500 to receive any sort of medical attention.
+Make sure you have travel insurance!
+Canadian healthcare system is designed for Canadians only, so if you (a tourist) end up with a broken leg in a skiing accident, you will have to pay to receive any sort of medical attention.

-Drinking laws vary from province to province, but usually cost is average.
-Cigarettes are heavily taxed and smoking is banned in public gatherings, nightclubs (again differs in provinces).
+The drinking age is 18 or 19, depending on the province or territory.
+Cigarettes are heavily taxed and smoking is banned in most public spaces, including in nightclubs.
 Cannabis is legal with restrictions.
 Please visit “Cannabis Legalization and Regulation” for more information.

 Weather & Dangers:

 Cold in the winters, but can be tolerable with the right gear.
-It only gets extreme in the far north.
+The cold only gets extreme in the far north.
 Rains frequently in western Canada.
 Few dangers, just use common sense when in the wild or out in mountains.

 Food:

-Nothing out of the ordinary, unless you end up going to Yukon or Nunavut and indulge in Arctic cuisine, vegetarians: no problems.
+Nothing out of the ordinary, unless you end up going to Yukon or Nunavut and indulge in Arctic cuisine.
+Vegetarians should have no problems.
 Plentiful supermarkets, fast food joints and possibilities to cook your own.

 Average cost: